Semantic uplift

 Semantic uplift pre- and/or post-processing (i.e., before and/or after applying the building block’s JSON-LD context)

-file in the building block directory, with the following format:
+can be defined in a semantic-uplift.yaml file in the building block directory, with the following format:

 additionalSteps: